smansoori87/react-in-action/README.md

 ```

 ### Array function
-functions to processing each element of the array and return the new array.
+functions to process each element of the array and return the new array.

 Ex:
 ```js